jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+shoebox (inside)

+subtle background pattern

+the fab button might not haev been a well thought out choice because i want clicking outside of the card itself to close -- wasnt this my focus within?
+Ugh.
+POPOVER might be a better choice...

 can probably pass in belnd mode as argument to gain filterr so only need 1 filter... seems like a good Vueish task

 consider an additional poterization filter or two with more colors, represening printable gamut improvements